akrasuski1/halb-cpu/dtl2.md

 a few electronic catalogues and apparently the pretty cheap BATxx diodes (I chose BAT85S) have similar characteristics to 1N5818, except for the capacitance ranking - that is 10pF instead of 200pF.
 When simulated, it has much smaller undershoot (to -0.6V at 5V/ns slope, reduced to about -0.15V with more reasonable 5V/10ns slope and 10pF simulated output capacitance).
+They also have smaller delay, I'll simulate inverter chain later.
-I'll try building another frequency divider with those, seems like they could work better.
+I built another frequency divider with those, seems like they could better (at maybe 3 times higher frequency at the same current).

-Note that there is no BAT85S in LTSpice, only BAT42; but I found some library continaing BAT85 model, which I now use.
+Note that there is no BAT85S in LTSpice, only BAT42; but I found some library containing BAT85 model, which I now use.

 ### Shared resistors